rikenbit/ramdaq_bcl2fastq/README.md

 nextflow rikenbit/ramdaq_bcl2fastq -profile <docker/singularity> --run_dir <directory path>
 ```
 ### Required parameters
+- --run_dir
+    - Requires a BaseCalls directory path(full) containing the binary base call files (BCL files)
+    - ex: ${required directory path}/Data/Intensities/BaseCalls

+### Other options
-- -profile
+- -profile <docker/singularity>
     - Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different compute environments.
     - We highly recommend the use of Docker or Singularity containers for full pipeline reproducibility.
 If -profile is not specified, the pipeline will run locally and expect software to be installed and available on the PATH.
-        - docker : A generic configuration profile to be used with Docker
+        - -profile docker : A generic configuration profile to be used with Docker
-        - singularity : A generic configuration profile to be used with Singularity
+        - -profile singularity : A generic configuration profile to be used with Singularity
-- --run_dir
-    - Requires a BaseCalls directory path(full) containing the binary base call files (BCL files)
-    - ex: ${required directory path}/Data/Intensities/BaseCalls

-### Other options
 - --lane_splitting
     - If this option is specified, output fastq files are split by lane
 - --outdir